timmckague/timandvictoria/src/pages/blog/2019-01-16-travel-to-lisbon.md

   - portugal
   - lisbon
 ---
 Lisbon has been a great city to start our four month European adventure.
-Spending two weeks here has given us the opportunity to travel slowly, spending time getting lost in Lisbon’s windy streets, going up and down the city’s never ending hills, and spending afternoons in coffee shops and parks.
+Spending two weeks here has given us the opportunity to travel slowly, spending time getting lost in Lisbon’s winding streets, going up and down the city’s never ending hills, and spending afternoons in coffee shops and parks.
 Here are our top five favourite things to do in Lisbon.

 ## 1. Wander the hilly streets and stumble upon a miradouro